rkgofiitk/academic-issues.github.io/Topics/kotaSuicides.md

 - Universities for law

 The experiment being suggested is familiar.
 The successes of IITs, IIMs, AIIMs, Ashoka, and NCLs are apparent to us.
-Education should be removed from the state list altogether.
-The concurrent list also has muddled the peaceful environment of even reputed educational institutes in many states.
+Education should be placed in central list.
+The concurrent list has muddled the peaceful environment of even reputed educational institutes in many states.
 A few states even trying to block implementation of the National Education Policy.
 A few state govts making attempts to lower the level of competition among students by opposing all India entrance examinations to professional courses in state universities.
 Resources for centrally funced institutions